jyothiv-codes/Casium/README.md

   - First Name
   - Last Name

+### Document Handling
+- Automatic document type detection and classification
+- Support for known document types (passport, driver's license, EAD card)
+- Graceful handling of unknown document types:
+  - Documents not matching known types are classified as "unknown"
+  - Fields are extracted but not stored in the database
+  - Extracted information is displayed to the user for reference
+  - Unknown documents are excluded from the recent documents list

 ### Document Field Editing
 - Interactive field editing interface with validation
 - Real-time field updates